-By making portraits I express the lived experiences of being a mother.
-I’m moved by the way mothers from all over the world experience, express, empower and learn from their mothering.
+With my work I express lived experiences of being a feminist mother.
+I’m moved by the way mxthers from all over the world experience, express, empower and learn from their feminist mothering.

 I explore and research themes as pregnancy & birthing, body politics & sexuality, social reproduction & unpaid labour, maternal mental health and the domestic within a social, cultural and intersectional perspective.
-This in-depth perspective is necessary to acknowledge, subvert and dismantle oppressive power structures mothers (may) experience.
-With my art I aim for agency of mothers on mothering their children.
+This in-depth perspective is necessary to acknowledge, subvert and dismantle oppressive power structures mxthers (may) experience.
+With my work I aim for agency for mxthers on mothering their children.

-My latest works are about the motherbody in pregnancy, birthing and post-partum.
+My latest work is about pregnancy, birthing and post-partum/maternal mental health.
 A current theme I’m exploring is the 'Madonna and Child'-motif in photographic (maternal) art.

-I am also working on a long-term project of a visual historiography on 'the photographical image of the mother' in visual art.
+I am also working on a long-term project of a visual historiography on 'the photographical image of the mxther' in visual art.

-As an artist-mother-researcher I advocate for women who are mothers and artists/makers.
-Within the world of art the myth of the childless-artist still haunts female artists who are or want to become a mother/caregiver.
-This ‘ghost' needs to dissolve for equal and justice positions of mother-artists within the arts.
+As an artist-researcher-writer-poet-mother I advocate for womxn who are mothers and artists/makers.
+Within the art world, the myth of the childless-artist still haunts artists who are/want to be a mxther/caregiver.
+This ‘ghost' needs to be dismantled to gain equal and

 With glowing love, Isabelle